Bua loi: Yuan Xiao Festival

-Other Countries
+Other countries

-In other countries, There also have the dessert that are similar to Bua Loi.
-For an example:
+In other countries, there are desserts that are similar to Bua Loi.
+For example:

 China

 Tang yuan, or sweet soup balls, are created with water and glutinous rice flour.
 Glutinous rice balls can be filled with various sweet ingredients, including sesame seeds, peanuts, lotus seed paste, and sweet red bean paste (Anko).
 More people are filling them with inventive flavors like durian, chocolate, and taro paste.
 They can be deep-fried or cooked in water or syrup.